-I was 15 when I got my first period and whilst they were irregular, they were pretty uneventful – I had some discomfort and cramping in the first few days (standard) and they only lasted for about four in total, so compared to what some of my friends were enduring, my monthly visitor was pretty friendly, considering.
+I was 15 when I got my first period and whilst they were irregular, they were pretty uneventful – I had some discomfort and cramping in the first few days (standard) and they only lasted for about four in total; so compared to what some of my friends were enduring, my monthly visitor was pretty friendly, considering.
 I think it’s worth adding in here that I was relatively uneducated about my body and particularly about reproductive/menstrual/sexual health – in hindsight, I honestly think I didn’t even feel the need to concern myself with it – which is mad now that I reflect on it, but I was young and really only cared about parties and boys and being with my friends – periods were a slight inconvenience that I just dealt with when they came, and that was that.

 I never for a moment thought that the acne, PMS, the often incredibly irregular periods and the debilitating migraines I experienced throughout my teens were linked to anything other than puberty.
 I went about those years probably like many others did, simply managing pain and symptoms as they appeared, but never delving deeper into what was possibly going on inside my body.

-I was 19 and out watching a movie with my boyfriend one night when my insides suddenly turned on me.
-We had been out for dinner prior and so initially I just thought that I’d eaten too much mac ‘n’ cheese, but it soon felt more sinister than that.
-It resembled period pain, but BAD.
-REALLY BAD gut churning, low-near-the-pubes type period pain.
-Every scenario ran through my head: “am I getting my period?
-For the second time this month?
-Do I have food poisoning?
-Am I PREGNANT?”
+I had just turned 19 and was out watching a movie with my then boyfriend one night when my insides suddenly turned on me.
+We had been out for dinner prior and so initially I just thought that I’d eaten too much mac ‘n’ cheese; but it soon felt far more sinister than that.
+It resembled period pain, but bad.
+Like, really bad, gut churning, low near the pubic area type of period pain.

 The sharp, stabbing pains in my abdomen were becoming unbearable and I was starting to bloat – rapidly.
 Suddenly, I looked six months pregnant (more thoughts: “Oh my God I am pregnant and I’ve been pregnant this whole time and I didn’t know it and I’m about to give birth and oh my GOD my parents are going to kill me”.
 I now realise, and probably even knew it at the time, how insane this thought process was, but I couldn’t rationalise any other possibility).

-Mum knew we couldn’t wait until 9am to go back to the hospital and so she called a family friend who had a radiology clinic up the road from where we lived.
-He agreed to meet us there immediately and give me an ultra-sound to help figure out what was going on.
+Mum knew we couldn’t wait until 9am to go back to the hospital and so she called a family friend who had a radiology clinic up the road from where we lived at the time.
+He agreed to meet us there immediately and give me an ultrasound to help figure out what was going on.

-Ovarian cyst?
+"Ovarian cyst?
 What’s that?
 12.5cm?
 Is that big?
-What do you mean it’s “ruptured”?
+What do you mean it’s 'ruptured'?
 How?
 What’s it doing now?
 How did this happen?
-Am I going to die?!!
+Am I going to die?"

 The worst was over, apparently, but I had a little road ahead of me in terms of recovery.
-The ‘fluid’ inside the burst cyst had made its way into my lungs (hence why I had trouble breathing) and would take some time to be absorbed by or excreted out of the body.
+The fluid inside the burst cyst had made its way into my lungs (hence why I had trouble breathing) and would take some time to be absorbed by or excreted out of the body.
 I was really lucky I didn’t have to have surgery.
 I was in bed for about a week and whilst my experience certainly isn’t one of the worst, I could’ve done without it.